shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 Two: I like combo decks, and I dislike when my combos are interrupted with things like counterspell.
 Also, I hate having to randomly draw my pieces.
 Figuring out the whole library thing is an extra hurdle on top of figuring out the combo that I don’t want to deal with, because it severely limits what combos are viable.
 So now, you make a hand manually with cards you choose.
 I think the queue system also makes comboing more fun, tho I haven’t tested it yet.

 Three: nothings more frustrating than having your creatures killed all the time.
 So in this game, theres no graveyard.
 Its like pokemon.
 Your creatures don’t die, they get exhausted.
 Also, there’s going to be design restrictions around things like canceling abilities.
-Plus, abilities can usually be activated more than once in a battle, so its not so bad if your super awesome battle gets canceled.
+Plus, abilities can usually be activated more than once in a battle, so its not so bad if your super awesome ability gets canceled.
 Maybe, hopefully.

 ## Language